fiston/docker-compose/README.md

-## Docker compose-Run multiple docker conatiner
+## Docker compose-Run multiple docker container

 This repo articulates how to write Docker Compose file for running MongoDB and MongoExpress containers